malithmcr/react-php-form/README.md

 Please clone this repo and in the project root directory, Please run:

+`docker-compose up -d`

+ "If this command doesn't work, You will need to install docker first "

+Frontend will run in localhost
+Api will run in localhost:8080

+Old way ( If you want to run without docker):

 ### `npm install`

-please go to the root fo the project and run npm install to install all the nessery npm modules.
+please go to the /app folder and run npm install to install all the nessery npm modules.

 ### `npm start`